PET for bone imaging: SUV vs Ki

 The most fundamental difference between SUV and Ki values is that SUV is a simple measure of uptake, which is normalized to body weight and injected activity.
 The SUV does not take into consideration the tracer delivery to the local region of interest from where the measurements are obtained, therefore, affected by the physiological process consuming [18F]NaF elsewhere in the body.
 On the other hand, Ki measures the plasma clearance to bone mineral, taking into account the tracer uptake elsewhere in the body affecting the delivery of tracer to the region of interest from where the measurements are obtained.
 The difference in the measurement of Ki and SUV in bone tissue using [18F]NaF are explained in more detail by Blake et al.

 It is critical to note that most of the methods for calculating Ki require dynamic PET scanning over an hour, except, the Siddique–Blake methods.
 Dynamic scanning is complicated and costly.
 However, the calculation of SUV requires a single static PET scan performed approximately 45–60 minutes post-tracer injection at any region imaged within the skeleton.

 Many researchers have shown a high correlation between SUV and Ki values at various skeletal sites.
 However, SUV and Ki methods can contradict for measuring response to treatment.
 Since SUV has not been validated against the histomorphometry, its usefulness in bone studies measuring response to treatment and disease progression is uncertain.

+An additional advantage of using the metabolic flux parameter Ki from dynamic PET imaging, rather than relying solely on standardized uptake values (SUV) from static scans, is its greater sensitivity to treatment-related changes in bone turnover.
+In one study, postmenopausal women with low bone mineral density at the spine or hip were treated for six months with teriparatide, a parathyroid hormone analog that stimulates bone formation.
+Tracer uptake in the lumbar spine was assessed both before and after treatment using two approaches: a kinetic modeling method to derive Ki, and static PET imaging to calculate SUV.
+The average increase in Ki was 23.8%, compared to only a 3.0% increase in SUV.
+This discrepancy was attributed to a decrease in plasma tracer concentration following treatment, as a greater proportion of the tracer was absorbed by cortical bone in the peripheral skeleton.
+Since SUV does not account for changes in tracer input function, Ki provides a more reliable measure of treatment response in such contexts.
+A follow-up study using similar methods found that treatment effects varied by skeletal site: after 12 weeks of teriparatide, Ki increased by 50.7% at the femoral shaft and 17.8% at the lumbar spine.
+These imaging results were consistent with changes observed in biochemical markers of bone turnover, which also indicated a peak treatment response around 12 weeks.
+As a result, it is generally recommended to perform PET imaging assessments of therapeutic efficacy no earlier than 12 weeks after initiating bone-forming treatments.